SootyEngine/sooty/README.md

 # Modding
 **TODO**
-All state data (main and mods) is loaded at once.
-Internally, the main data is treated like a mod.
+All state data is treated as mods.
+They are "installed" at start up.
+Optionally scripts in `user://mods` can be autoloaded.

 ## Folders
 On `_init`, an autoload should call `Mods.install_mod(directory)`.